binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 ![](images/CostOfChange-WithSTDD.png)

-Now, instead of the business waiting until go-live before contracting experts to attack our systems, and telling us **that your security sucks**, we take an proactive approach (as the self managing team that we are).
+Now, instead of the business waiting until go-live before contracting experts to attack our systems, and telling us that **your security sucks**, we take a proactive approach (as the self managing team that we are).
 We move a lot of the effort traditionally performed at go-live, to **up front**, where you yourself, as the developer, can test and fix, thus saving the embarrassment and the business a lot of money.
 This is what being a professional developer is all about: taking the initiative and leading from the front.

 What is so good about STDD and SBDD, is that it rolls up Specifications, Design, Implementation and Verification all into one process, thus working toward delivering each increment that is truly ["Done"](http://blog.binarymist.net/2013/03/02/how-to-increase-software-developer-productivity/#definitionOfDone).
 Driving development with tests is not about testing!
 It is about creating code that is testable.
 Testable code is inherently well designed and gives us the ability to reason about its state at any given time.
 OpenSSL Heartbleed and Apple's Goto Fail could have been prevented if (S)TDD was used.
 Check out Mike Bland's [excellent study and POC](http://martinfowler.com/articles/testing-culture.html).